MertTheGreat/data-structures/Big O/Big O.md

             break
     t1 = time.time()
 ```
 Nemo is the 4th member so the algorithm operate only 4 times but what is the 'nemo' wa the last element, then the algorithm would run 10 times.
-Therefore we alwas need to calculate the worst case.
+Therefore we always need to calculate the worst case.

 2. Remove Constants